 SonoCT: This is real-time compound imaging on the Philips CX50 that obtains multiple coplanar, tomographic images from different viewing angles, then combines them into a single compound image at real-time frame rates.

-PureWave Crystal technology: A breakthrough a single crystal technology on the CX50 that allows greater acoustic efficiency and bandwidth than piezoelectric (Ceramic) technology.
+PureWave Crystal technology: A breakthrough single crystal technology on the CX50 that allows greater acoustic efficiency and bandwidth than piezoelectric (Ceramic) technology.

-xMATRIX array technology: This is a unique 2D electronic array technology with fully-sampled elements that allow 2D, Live volume and Live xPlane imaging, applicable to 3D live echocardiography that requires ultra-fast frame rate and calculation capability.
+xMATRIX array technology: This is a unique 2D electronic array technology with fully-sampled elements that allow 2D, Live volume, and Live xPlane imaging, applicable to 3D live echocardiography that requires ultra-fast frame rate and calculation capability.

 Live xPlane: An advanced feature of xMatrix transducers that allows for 4D data sets to be captured and images of multiple planes to be displayed in real-time on the CX50.